Is Shaving Your Dog A Good Idea?

 Now we’ve taken a look at some of the considerations for shaving your pet, let’s take a look at how to shave your pet.

 - Do you have the right equipment?
 If you plan on shaving your pet at home, do you have the right equipment to safely shave him?
 Do you have the proper equipment for your dog’s type of fur?
+Start by finding the right brush if your dog is shedding.

 - Do you have experience with clipping or shaving dogs?
 This is an important consideration when it comes to shaving your dog yourself.
 If you don’t have experience, you could cause your dog some health issues, including cuts, razor burn or even to develop hot spots.
 These are generally caused when clippers are used too close the dog’s skin and/or if your pet is moving around as you try to shave him.